How to Use SharePoint Workflows for Project Management

 To add your digital signature to a document, you must have a digital certificate to prove your identity to relying parties.
 This can be obtained from a reputable certificate authority (CA).

-4. Three-state Workflow
+4. Three-State Workflow

 The Three-state Workflow tracks the status of a list item, like a task, through three states or phases.